 - “I got to spend it with people I love” (Ramon, USA)

 - “My perfect day is simple.
 Beautiful weather, good food, lots of time, with family – that’s it.”
 (Hoa, Vietnam)

 - “Wake up next to someone special” (Rola, USA)

 - “A small group of friends having fun and telling stories in a safe setting.”
 (JJ, Ireland)

-Nearly sixty percent wanted control over their perfect day.
+Sixty percent wanted control over their perfect day.
 There would be no externally imposed demands on them.
 My mom put it best: “I can do whatever I want, whenever I want, spend whatever I want, and be with whoever I want.”
+(Grace, USA)

 - “I would love to rest and spend time doing things I love” (Linh, Vietnam)